Avanade/DevOpsHOL/lab-1-azure-devops-project-pipeline.md

 1. Push your code to trigger a build/release

 ## Stretch goals

-1. Configure Code Coverage in the build.
-Update the Visual Studio Test task, queue a build, download the code coverage file and see what code is covered and what is not.

 1. Add custom logging to Application Insights through your Web App